w8mej/vlog/_posts/2025-12-03-short-term-memory.md

+---
+layout: post
-# The Password Crisis Nobody Talks About: 5 Surprising Lessons from Hardware-Rooted Cloud Security
+title: "The Password Crisis Nobody Talks About: 5 Surprising Lessons from Hardware-Rooted Cloud Security"
+date: 2025-12-03
+categories: ["Cloud Security", "Hardware Authentication", "YubiKey", "HashiCorp Vault", "Terraform", "Zero Trust", "AWS", "Short-lived Credentials", "DevSecOps"]
+excerpt: We've all been there: juggling AWS access keys, rotating credentials quarterly, and praying that developer laptop that went missing last month didn't have plaintext keys.
+The conventional wisdom says "use long, complex passwords" and "rotate regularly."
+But what if the real solution is to eliminate passwords entirely?
+---

 We've all been there: juggling AWS access keys, rotating credentials quarterly (or let's be honest, yearly), and praying that developer laptop that went missing last month didn't have plaintext keys in a `.env` file somewhere.
 The conventional wisdom says "use long, complex passwords" and "rotate regularly."
 But what if the real solution is to eliminate passwords entirely—and make credentials so short-lived that stealing them becomes pointless?